 And a peek with the door open.
 I just love the blue color!

-Small space storage ideas:
+Entryway storage ideas:

 Coats / bags:

 I shared this little mirror / hooks combo recently (see it here: how to paint a mirror frame).
-It’s amazing how even painting something as small as a mirror brightens up a small space!
+It’s amazing how even painting something as small as a mirror brightens up a space!

 Dog leash / keys: